gopai/paireportsclient/API.md

 `E_` indicates to the Report API that the key indicates which column will have its visibility adjusted.
 The visibility will be adjusted by the value.
 The value can either be `true` or `false`.
 False indicates that the column should not be included and true indicates that the column should be shown.
 Filters will still apply even if the column is not shown.

-<p>The following example will filter the report by narrowing to only usernames that contain the text 'bill' and will not include the column Username in the final result.</p>
+The following example will filter the report by narrowing to only usernames that contain the text 'bill' and will not include the column Username in the final result.

 `F_Username=bill&E_Username=false`

 ### Putting it all together